gevent/gevent/doc/intro.rst

 `gevent 1.1`_ runs on Python 2 and Python 3.
 Versions 2.6 and 2.7 of
 Python 2 are supported, and versions 3.3, 3.4, and 3.5 of Python 3 are
 supported.
-(Users of older versions of Python need to install gevent 1.0.x.) gevent requires the greenlet__ library.
+(Users of older versions of Python 2 need to install gevent 1.0.x; Python 3 is not supported by 1.0.) gevent requires the greenlet__ library.

 gevent 1.1 also runs on PyPy 2.6.1 and above, although 4.0 or above is strongly recommended.
 On PyPy, there are no external dependencies.

-.. note:: gevent does *not* run on PyPy on Windows as the CFFI backend
+.. note:: gevent does *not* run on PyPy on Windows because the CFFI backend
           does not build.

 gevent and greenlet can both be installed with `pip`_, e.g., ``pip